Tafara-N/alx-backend-javascript/README.md

 - String templating in ES6
 - Object creation and their properties in ES6
 - Iterators and for-of loops
+- Promises (how, why, and what)
+- How to use the `then`, `resolve`, `catch` methods
+- How to use every method of the Promise object
+- Throw / Try
+- The await operator
+- How to use an `async` function

 # Requirements